tirth31/Project-1/README.md

 # Project-1
-AWS Web-App
+Deployment of Web-App into AWS
 Deployment of Power of Math web page by using AWS Amplify, API Gateway, AWS Lambda, AWS IAM, and AWS DynamoDB